Weight Lifting Belts: Do They Work & Should You Use One?

 For squats, I like to have the belt centered across my belly button, whereas for deadlifts I like it to sit slightly higher – between my belly button and my rib cage – since that is more comfortable while setting up.

-Also, guys with longer torsos may find it more comfortable to wear the belt higher up than guys with shorter torsos.
+Also, people with longer torsos may find it more comfortable to wear the belt higher up than those with shorter torsos.

 Again, this part is largely personal, so just experiment with the position that you feel balances comfort and your ability to generate maximal force with your abs.

 Which Weightlifting Belt Should You Buy?